 Observation 2: Inconsistency of channel bandwidth only occurs for AMPR, A-SEM and A-SE.

 Proposal 1: For NS_48 and NS_49 the additional spurious emission requirements for channel bandwidths up to 20MHz are already verified in spurious emission co-existence, and don’t need to be added to A-MPR/A-SE test cases.

-Proposal 2: For NS_27 additional test points for 5MHz and 10MHz need to be added to AMPR/ASEM/ASE test cases.
+Proposal 2: For NS_27 no additional test points for 5MHz and 10MHz are needed.

 Proposal 3: For NS_38 and NS_46 update the TP analysis to align with latest RAN4 specification.